Antonomy/savetheuniverse/README.md

 <br />

 ## About The Project
 A totally random game of luck for the user to play vs aliens.
-This was built utilizing DOM Manipulation
+This application was built utilizing DOM Manipulation.

 ![savetheuniverse](./app_image.png)